filiptronicek/gh-sponsors-api/README.md

 # GitHub Sponsors API
-A REST API for GitHub Sponsors, if you need a GraphQL one, there is an offical API.
+A REST API for GitHub Sponsors, if you need a GraphQL one, there is an official API.
 Some links and examples can be found in [the Notes section](#notes).

 ## Endpoints